openmrs/openmrs-contrib-uicommons/README.md

 }
 ````

-And insert component in html file, binding appTitle variable to it:
+And insert component in html file, binding links variable to it:

 ````
 <html ng-app="conceptDictionaryApp">